-PublicCA conducts regular self-audits to prove operations comply with the assurance level used with the CP.
-In order to ensure smooth operation of certificates by the CAs under the ePKI by operating systems, browsers, and software platforms, the ePKI has already applied to participate in the root certificate programs for operating systems, browsers and software platforms.
-The self-signed certificates issued by the eCA are widely deployed in the CA trust lists of software platforms.
+PublicCA conducts regular self-audits to demonstrate that it has operated with the assurance level under the ePKI CP.
+In order to ensure smooth operation of certificates by the CAs under ePKI by operating systems, browsers, and software platforms, ePKI has applied to the root certificate programs for operating systems, browsers and software platforms.
+The self-signed certificates issued by eCA are widely deployed in the CA trust lists of software platforms.
 According to the regulations of the root certificate program, external audits of PublicCA are conducted annually and the latest CPS as well as the external audit results are submitted to the root certificate programs.
 PublicCA also continues to maintain the audit seal published in the PublicCA website.